 At USO Fort Drum, volunteers play a special role in strenghtening America’s military service members by keeping them connected to family, home and country, throughout their service to the nation.
-Whether it is welcoming visitors to our center, easing their journey with a cup of coffee or providing a free phone call to a loved one, volunteers lead with their hearts and serve with integrity.
+Whether it is welcoming service members and their families to our center, easing their journey with a cup of coffee or serving food at Midday Snack, volunteers lead with their hearts and serve with integrity.

 The following volunteer opportunities are currently available at USO Fort Drum:

 Key Responsibilities: Engage customers with a greeting and friendly conversation.
 Verify Active-Duty or dependent status of all customers.
 Ensure the safety and integrity of USO property by properly checking out equipment to customers and conducting inventory checks.
 Maintain cleanliness of the Center including wiping tables, cleaning up spills, taking out the trash, etc. Assist with inventory management by tracking donations received and resources used.
 Perform basic administrative tasks.

 Qualifications: Basic customer service and administrative skills.
 Training is provided.